-The American Association of Critical Care Nurses (AACN) offers certifications for RNs.
+The American Nurses Credentialing Center (ANCC) and other nursing organizations offer certifications for RNs.
 Qualifying RNs must complete a specific number of clinical hours and pass an exam.
-The AACN offers certifications in acute care, cardiac medicine, and progressive care.
+Nurses can become certified in specialties such as emergency care, pediatrics, and intensive care.

 Hospitals (State, Local, and Private)

-In hospitals, RNs work in every hospital unit.
-Depending on their interests, registered nurses might work in the operating room, intensive care unit, and neonatal units.
+RNs work in every hospital unit.
+Depending on their interests, registered nurses might work in the operating room, intensive care unit, or neonatal units, for example.
 They administer medication, complete patient assessments, establish patient care priorities, and intervene in emergencies to save lives.

 Nursing and Residential Care Facilities

-In nursing and residential care facilities, RNs work day and night shifts to advise patients and their families, implement infection-control policies, administer medication and treatments, coordinate care plans, and monitor residents.
+In nursing and residential care facilities, RNs work day and night shifts.
+They advise patients and their families, implement infection-control policies, administer medication and treatments, coordinate care plans, and monitor residents.

 Becoming a Registered Nurse: FAQs